initbiz/initbiz.github.io/powercomponents/index.md

     {{ form_close() }}

-Right now all fields of form are defined in `config_form.yaml` file exact the same way as in backend and normal HTML in `default.htm` with `pcrender` `twig` method.
+Right now all fields of the form are defined in `config_form.yaml` file exactly the same way as in backend and normal HTML in `default.htm` with `pcrender` `twig` method.

 For list the `pcrender` method in `.htm` file should be invoked as follows: